Howard0401/system-design-cases/invite-code/content.md

 ### API Gateway
 - Receives client requests.
+- Encrypt each API request using AES-256, incorporating the timestamp.
 ### Login Service
 - Forwards the login request to the authentication service.
 - Sends back a JWT token upon successful authentication.